Hans Hulbækmo: Career

 Hulbækmo studied music on the Jazz program at Trondheim Musikkonsevatorium, NTNU, where he joined the acoustic jazz band "Moskus" together with fellow students, Fredrik Luhr Dietrichson (double bass) from Haugesund and Anja Lauvdal (piano) from Flekkefjord, at NTNU.
-Their debut album was Salmesykkel (2012) Hulbækmo also played in "Your Headlights Are On" with an selftiteled debut album Your Headlights Are On (2011) and "Snøskred" debuting with the album Whiteout (2012), with Anja Lauvdal.
+Their debut album was Salmesykkel (2012) Hulbækmo also played in "Your Headlights Are On" with a self-titled debut album Your Headlights Are On (2011) and "Snøskred" debuting with the album Whiteout (2012), with Anja Lauvdal.

 In 2014, Hulbækmo joined the group Atomic, replacing founding percussionist Paal Nilssen-Love.

 In 2015, he released the album "Yoga" with the band Broen.